ArjunNarayanan/LinFlo-Net/README.md

 We will use the data augmentation procedure available in the [MeshDeformNet](https://github.com/fkong7/MeshDeformNet) package.
 Clone this package to your system and run `pip install -r requirements.txt` to install package dependencies.
 (You may want to create a virtual environment first.)

-To perform augmentation, modify the command below and execute it
+To perform augmentation, modify the command below and execute it.
+The script below launches 16 jobs in parallel (`-np 16`).
+You can modify that depending on the capacity of the system you are using.

 ```commandline
 mpirun -np 16 python ~/path/to/MeshDeformNet/data/data_augmentation.py \